 The Messiah will return through the Golden Gate (Ezek.
 43:1–5; 44:1–3)

-Click to expland
+Click photos to expand

 .